 Want FREE training on E-mail Marketing for Photographers?
 Click here.

 12. Word of Mouth Marketing.
-Get your current clients to help you spread the word about your photography business.
-Offer them a special on their next session or offer to throw in something extra like a free print.
+Use your current clients as part of your photography marketing plan.
+Ask them to help you spread the word about your photography business and offer them a special on their next session or throw in a free 8x10 print for every new client the refer.

 13. Have a Referral Page in Your Welcome Guide.
 Dedicate a page in your photography welcome guide specifically for marketing your referral program.
 Offer a percentage off on their next photo session for every “x” number of clients they refer to you.